This Vascular Biologist Wants You To Address Blood Vessel Health ASAP

 Dial up your phytochemical intake.

 Certain plant foods contain key blood-vessel-nourishing phytochemicals, according to Li:

 - Ursolic acid, found in the peels of fruits like apples, grapes, cherries, cranberries, and blueberries, can help repair damaged blood vessels and grow new ones.

 - Quercetin—found in capers, red onions, citrus, berries, plums, apples, and more nutritious foods—can stimulate blood vessel growth and may help prevent the oxidation of LDL cholesterol.

 - Flavonols in dark chocolate actually mobilize our body's own stem cells to help repair and grow new blood vessels and dramatically improve blood flow.

 Nitric oxide helps improve blood flow, relax blood vessels, and reduce blood pressure—all great for vascular health.
-Garlic contains sulfur compounds, including allicin, that are thought to boost nitric oxide levels in the bloodstream (which is why it's been shown to lower blood pressure), and beets contain dietary nitrates that are converted to nitric oxide in the body, too.
+Garlic contains sulfur compounds, including allicin, that are thought to boost nitric oxide levels in the bloodstream (which is why it's been shown to lower blood pressure6), and beets contain dietary nitrates7 that are converted to nitric oxide in the body, too.